What is EMDR?

 How was EMDR developed?

 In 1987, psychologist Dr. Francine Shapiro made the chance observation that eye movements can reduce the intensity of disturbing thoughts, under certain conditions.
 Dr. Shapiro studied this effect scientifically and, in 1989, reported success using EMDR to treat victims of trauma in the Journal of Traumatic Stress.
 Today, EMDR is a set of standardized protocols that incorporates elements from many different treatment approaches.

 Who endorses EMDR?

-The American Psychiatric Association and the International Society for Traumatic Stress Studies designate EMDR as an effective treatment.
-EMDR is found effective by the U.S. Department of Veterans Affairs and Department of Defense, the United Kingdom Department of Health, the Israeli National Council for Mental Health, and other international health and government agencies.
+The American Psychiatric Association and the International Society for Traumatic Stress Studies designate EMDR as an effective PTSD treatment.
+EMDR therapy is found effective by the U.S. Department of Veterans Affairs and Department of Defense, the United Kingdom Department of Health, the Israeli National Council for Mental Health, and other international health and government agencies.

 Information adapted from the EMDR International Association.